Does an inheritance count as income?

 Inheriting an Annuity

-We are not a fan of annuities.
-However, if you inherit an annuity, the gain that you’ve received in that annuity is going to be taxed at regular income.
+We are not a fan of annuities for may reasons, but if you inherit an annuity, the gain that you’ve received in that annuity is going to be taxed at regular income.

 Inheriting a House

 If you inherit a house, you get a step up in basis.
-If I give money, do I pay a gift tax?: The answer by default is yes, unless the gift is less than $15,000.
-If you gift over $15,000, it will be taxed.
+For example, if I give money, do I pay a gift tax?
+The answer by default is yes, unless the gift is less than $15,000.
+If you gift over $15,000, then it will be taxed.

 Download our free guide: “7 Steps to Leave a Financial Legacy”